How to create a file in MS-DOS

 edit myfile.txt <press enter>

 If available, this should open the edit editor.
 Once you have typed the information for the file myfile.txt, click File and choose exit.
-If you do not have a mouse, see the edit command page.
+If you do not have a mouse, see the edit command page for keyboard shortcuts and other navigation tips.

 When clicking exit, the computer will prompt you if you want to save the file, click Yes and the file will be created.